OADA/oada-formats/docs/oada-tools.md

 greatly from having a vocabulary.
 It simply means that you should expect to need to perform translation when you cross context boundaries.

-#### Recommending Default Acceptance of Things You Don't Understand
+#### Recommending Default Acceptance of "Things You Don't Understand"
 Therefore, we recommend using `additionalProperties: true` (the default) for all objects in your json-schema's.
 This means that every object will allow for non-pre-defined keys to exist, thus making any additive change to a schema inherently backwards-compatible.